AdamantLife/MythicTableExtension/README.md

 * Copy Character
   * Allows you to Copy Characters or Tokens for use in other Campaigns
   * Can also be used to save a modified Token as a new Character
+* HP Indicator
+  * This feature sets the color of the Token's Border Color to a gradient between <span style="color:green;">Green</span> (full health) and <span style="color:red;">Red</span> (0 HP)
+  *  When the Token is reduced to 0 HP, the "*Death Skull*" icon will be set on the Token.
+The skull is automatically removed when the Token's HP raises above 0.

 <br/>
 <h1 id="installation">Installation</h1>